New Grenada (band): Biography

-From 2002-2005 New Grenada played hundreds of shows, released the home-recorded full length Parting Shots, an EP of punk covers called the Iron Triangle, and the experimental More Nature EP.
-The band was also featured on several compilations, including a high profile Sonic Youth Tribute called Kill Yr Idols (Narnack Records).
+From 2002 to 2005 New Grenada played hundreds of shows, released the home-recorded full length Parting Shots, an EP of punk covers called the Iron Triangle, and the experimental More Nature EP.
+The band was also featured on several compilations, including a high-profile Sonic Youth Tribute called Kill Yr Idols (Narnack Records).
 Legendary d.j.
 John Peel became a New Grenada fan, playing their music on his radio show.

 After an ill-fated show opening for Detroit band Thunderbirds Are Now!, which featured onstage bickering and instruments being destroyed, Andy Roy left the band.
 He was soon replaced by Dave Melkonian of Ten Words for Snow.

-Nelson and Allie married in 2005, and the band went on a brief hiatus.
+Nelson and Allie married in 2005.
 In January 2006, the band recorded the album Modern Problems with Steve Albini at Electrical Audio.
 This would be the last album to feature Shawn Knight, as he left the band soon thereafter to concentrate on post-punk outfit Child Bite.
 Modern Problems was well received by critics, but problems with the fledgling record label Contraphonic resulted in weak album sales.

 New Grenada continued on as a trio, recording the stripped down Model Citizen EP in 2007.
 Soon after the release, Nelson and Allie's personal and musical relationship came to an end.
 Nelson and Melkonian forged ahead, recording the full length Energy Shortage with Mike Bridavsky at Russian Recording in Indiana.
 The album was released on Nelson's new label, Jack Holmes Recording Company.
 Monday Busque filled the vacated bass player position in late 2008.

 The lineup of Nelson, Melkonian and Busque played limited shows in support of Energy Shortage from 2008 through 2010.
 On November 20, 2010, they played their final show at P.J.'s Lager House in Detroit.
-Many former members joined them onstage for different songs, and the band gave out copies of a DVD documenting their 10-year career.
+Many former members joined them onstage for different songs, and the band gave out copies of a DVD documenting their nearly 10-year career.

-Nelson and Busque currently play together in the band Destroy This Place.
+Nelson and Busque went on to play together in the band Destroy This Place.